dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 ## Configure conditional access
 ### Step 1: Configure and deploy a compliance policy
-Make sure you [create](create-a-device-compliance-policy-in-microsoft-intune.md) and [deploy](deploy-and-monitor-a-device-compliance-policy-in-microsoft-intune.md) a compliance policy to all devices that the Exchange conditional access policy will be targeted to.
+Make sure you [create](create-a-device-compliance-policy-in-microsoft-intune.md) and [deploy](deploy-and-monitor-a-device-compliance-policy-in-microsoft-intune.md) a compliance policy to the user groups who will also get the conditional access policy.

 > [!IMPORTANT]
-> If you have not deployed a compliance policy and then enable an Exchange conditional access policy, all targeted devices will be allowed access.
+> If you have not deployed a compliance policy, the devices will be considered compliant and will be allowed access to Exchange.

 ### <a name="bkmk_Eval_FX_CAP"></a>Step 2: Evaluate the effect of the conditional access policy
-You can use the **Mobile Device Inventory Reports** to identify devices that might be blocked from accessing Exchange after you configure the conditional access policy.
+You can use the **Mobile Device Inventory Reports** to identify the devices that might be blocked from accessing Exchange after you configure the conditional access policy.

 To do this, configure a connection between [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and Exchange by using the [Microsoft Intune service-to-service connector](intune-service-to-service-exchange-connector.md).
 1. Navigate to **Reports -> Mobile Device Inventory Reports**.